-With iOS 11 and continuing on in iOS 12+, Apple made a myriad of changes to the application, including the removal of basic features such as Podcast Playlists.
+Starting in iOS 11, Apple made a myriad of changes to the application, including the removal of basic features such as Podcast Playlists.

-For some odd reason, Apple has opted to move to this functionality to the “Up Next” feature, although it doesn’t work exactly the same.
+For some odd reason, Apple has opted to move to this functionality to the “Up Next Queue” feature, although it doesn’t work exactly the same.

 - Apple Watch Podcast App Not Syncing with iPhone?
 Fixes